MaoZiming/MaoZiming.github.io/_pages/hobbies.md

 author_profile: true
 ---

 I run an Instagram page with 400k+ followers: <a style="text-decoration:none" href="https://www.instagram.com/the.astronomy.daily/" target="_blank">@the.astronomy.daily</a>.
 My goal is to share and promote works from amateur astrophotographers around the world.
+Let me know if you are also into astro/stargazing/photography :)

 ## Stargazing Trips